ccamel/awesome-ccamel/README.md

 - [gatsbyjs/gatsby](https://github.com/gatsbyjs/gatsby) - The best React-based framework with performance, scalability and security built in.
 - [gatsbyjs/gatsby-starter-default](https://github.com/gatsbyjs/gatsby-starter-default) - The default Gatsby starter
 - [gethomepage/homepage](https://github.com/gethomepage/homepage) - A highly customizable homepage (or startpage / application dashboard) with Docker and service API integrations.
+- [github/awesome-copilot](https://github.com/github/awesome-copilot) - Community-contributed instructions, prompts, and configurations to help you make the most of GitHub Copilot.
 - [gocli/go-cli](https://github.com/gocli/go-cli) - Create and use boilerplates with ease
 - [godaddy/terminus](https://github.com/godaddy/terminus) - Graceful shutdown and Kubernetes readiness / liveness checks for any Node.js HTTP applications
 - [gridiron-zone/bonds](https://github.com/gridiron-zone/bonds) - The Bonds module is a custom Cosmos SDK module that provides universal token bonding curve functions to mint, burn or swap any token in a Cosmos blockchain.
 In the future, once the Cosmos Inter-Blockchain Communication (IBC) protocol is available, this should enable cross-network exchanges of tokens at algorithmically-determined prices.